FISCO-BCOS/FISCO-BCOS-DOC/en/docs/installation.md

 curl -LO https://github.com/FISCO-BCOS/FISCO-BCOS/releases/download/`curl -s https://api.github.com/repos/FISCO-BCOS/FISCO-BCOS/releases | grep "\"v2\." | sort -u | tail -n 1 | cut -d \" -f 4`/build_chain.sh && chmod u+x build_chain.sh
 ```

-### To build a single-group 4-node consortium chain
+### Build a single-group 4-node consortium chain

 Execute the following command in the fisco directory to generate a single group 4-node FISCO chain.
-It is necessary to ensure that the `30300~30303, 20200~20203, 8545~8548` ports of machine are not occupied.
+It is necessary to ensure that the `30300~30303, 20200~20203, 8545~8548` ports of the machine are not occupied.

 ```bash